 Prior to the war, men were not encouraged to exercise or build their natural bodies.
 The ultra thin and narrow “jazz” look was the ideal Edwardian fashion.
 Military training officers had a fair amount of physical training to do to get these waifish men into more suitable shape for the rigors of war.
 It was only natural that men returning from war could no longer fit into their pre-war clothing, or appreciate their snug suits.
 Military clothing was more comfortable and more flattering on their new bodies.

 As 1920s suits grew more fitted in the torso, so did the overcoat in the early twenties.
 Then, as suits grew a bit wider and looser, the coats followed as well.
 What stayed the same was losing the bulky fur lining that was a part of most men’s coats in the late teens.
 Now, a simple silk lining inside a lighter wool or tweed coat was all that was needed.
 Being fitted up top but roomy around the waist and hips made them easy to move in despite the mid-shin length.

 The nipped in waist made by a tight belt lost favor over the straight hanging long coat for most of the ’20s.
 Single- or double-breasted varieties in popular black, grey, dark brown, and herringbone in black and white or brown and white endured the decade.
 Oddly enough, men’s overcoats were not brash and colorful as most other clothing was.
 Younger wealthier men preferred lighter shades and blends of blue-grey or tan-brown but that was as far as colors go.

-Often loose fitting and made of rough, homespun, textured tweed, the Ulster coat was a long, double-breasted winter overcoat with very large notch lapels that folded over each other so the coat could be buttoned up all the way.
-True Ulsters have wide cuffs at the wrist, two front patch pockets and contrast stitching.
+Often loose fitting and made of rough, homespun, textured moleskin, Melton wool, Chinchilla (not the animal) or gaberdine, the Ulster coat was a long, double-breasted winter overcoat with very large notch lapels that folded over each other so the coat could be buttoned up all the way.
+True Ulsters have wide cuffs at the wrist, two large front patch pockets with flaps, a half belt on the back and contrast stitching.
 The look comes from country gentlemen’s wear in the province of Ulster, Ireland.